 Global Health and Development Researcher and Strategic Communications Consultant in San Francisco, California

-Following this, I directed the global health education and training programs at the Stanford School of Medicine, working with clinicians and researchers to develop and launch projects in 10+ developing countries in Africa, South America, and Asia; I also was a professor of global health research methods.
+Following this, I directed the global health education and training programs at Stanford School of Medicine, working to develop and launch projects in 10+ developing countries; I also was a professor of global health research methods.
 I then became managing director of the UCSF-Gladstone Center for AIDS Research, focused on HIV research development and scaling up international partnerships in East Africa.
 I subsequently served as the Deputy Project Director for Implementation for the PHIA Project, a CDC-funded PEPFAR surveillance project spanning 13 sub-Saharan countries at ICAP at Columbia, assessing PEPFAR's contributions to reducing HIV incidence, increasing viral load suppression, and upping the number of HIV-infected persons on treatment.
 In each of these roles, I oversaw project partnerships with foreign governments, ministries of health, federal agencies, and partners in country.
 I now direct strategy, communications, and partnerships for the AIDS Research Institute at UCSF.

 I continue to work as a freelance writer and strategic communications consultant, and have been a contracted NIH grant writer.
 As a UN correspondent I worked with country missions, ambassadors, and press secretaries; as a research reporter for Women Under Siege I codified some of the earliest cases of sexual violence in Syria's civil war.
 With bylines and as a ghostwriter, I draft editorials, craft talking points and speeches, and advise on pressers, media strategies, and PR for global health groups and NGOs.